-Although I had traveled extensively in South Africa previously, this would be my first travel adventure to Western Cape.
-The focal point of my trip would exploring be Cape Town and the other top Western Cape destinations.
+Although I had previously traveled extensively in South Africa, this would be my first travel adventure to Western Cape.
+The focal point of my trip would exploring be Cape Town and the surrounding Western Cape destinations nearby.

 Please join me in my write up below for some great photos and travel information about the most amazing, fun things to do in Western Cape.